 Conclusion (said by authors on camera)

-Dr Robert Dickinson: While attempting this procedure, it’s important to remember to maintain an aseptic technique throughout, to avoid contamination of the tissue, and to manipulate the tissue cultures rapidly but very gently, to avoid unintended cell damage [1-INT].
+Dr Rita Campos Pires: While attempting this procedure, it’s important to remember to maintain an aseptic technique throughout, to avoid contamination of the tissue, and to manipulate the tissue cultures rapidly but very gently, to avoid unintended cell damage [1-INT].

 Named author states the above, looking slightly off frame, interview style interspersed with footage of steps 3.1, 3.2, 4.9 & 4.18.